-Investment Valuation and Income Recognition: The Plan's investments are stated at estimated fair value.
+Investment Valuation and Income Recognition: The Plan's investments are reported at estimated fair value.
 Where available, quoted market prices are used to value investments.
 Shares of registered investment companies are valued at the net asset value of shares held by the Plan at year-end.
-Participant loans are valued at their unpaid principal balance plus any accrued but unpaid interest.
 The Plan's interest in the common/collective trusts is valued based on information reported by the investment advisor using the audited financial statements.